Me & My Piano

 Me & My Piano is the only studio album from American singer-songwriter Krystal Harris as Krystal.

 The only single from the album was "Supergirl!" and was featured in the Disney teen film The Princess Diaries.
 Also a remixed version of "Love Is A Beautiful Thing" is featured on the Legally Blonde soundtrack.
 Me & My Pianos final peak on the Billboard Top 200 chart was #86.
+"My Religion" was also featured on discs two and three of the Backstreet Boys' For the Fans live compilation set as a hidden track on each disc.